-Celtic Hawthorn Tree Meaning
+Celtic Meaning Hawthorn Tree in the Celtic Ogham

-The Celtic meaning of the hawthorn tree deals with balance and duality.
+Exploring Celtic Meaning and Hawthorn Meaning in the Druid Ogham: The Celtic meaning of the hawthorn tree deals with balance and duality.
 The hawthorn is full of contradictions, none of which went unnoticed by the soul-minded Celts.

 In May, the hawthorn is in its glory with strikingly beautiful blossoms.
 These are nestled tightly among the hawthorn’s large and lethal looking thorns.

 Excellent herbalists and botanists, ancient Celts understood the superior medicinal value of hawthorn leaves and blossoms.
 However, it was considered a bad omen to bring its branches inside the home.
-This is largely due from the smell of cut branches was much the same as decaying flesh (indeed, the chemical components are the same).
+This is largely due to the smell of cut branches was much the same as decaying flesh (indeed, the chemical components are the same).
 Here we see life-giving aspects as well as associations of death within the same symbolic tree.

 Further, the hawthorn is imbued with male energy, yet it is historically a symbol of fertility and associated with the female goddess aspects (mother, maiden, crone).